google/cel-spec/doc/langdef.md

     execution context, standard functions, or other name bindings provided by the CEL application.
-*   Field selection: appending a period and identifier to an expression could indicate that we're accessing a field within a protocol buffer.
+*   Field selection: appending a period and identifier to an expression could indicate that we're accessing a field within a protocol buffer or map.
 *   Protocol buffer package names: a simple or qualified name could represent an absolute or relative name in the protocol buffer package namespace.
 Package names must be followed by a message type or enum constant.